Nughm3/Nughm3/README.md

 ### Hi there 👋
 I'm currently improving my Python skills and learning Rust and C++.
-I use Emacs and Neovim
+I use Neovim as my editor on Linux.

 <!--
 **Nughm3/Nughm3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.